 Romans 10:14 “How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?”

 We are excited to preach Christ’s Gospel to the Korean people.
 The Lord has led us specifically to first plant an Independent Baptist Church in the city of Busan.
 Busan is the second largest city in South Korea.
 Approximately 3.6 million people make this city their home.
 Eight out of ten Koreans in Busan identify as Atheist, Non-religious, or Buddhist.
 Most South Koreans are apathetic towards spiritual things and many are (at least initially) closed to the Gospel; however, these are precious souls that Christ desires to save.
 As we encounter indifference and occasional hostility towards the Gospel message, we are reminded that this great task can only be attempted through the Lord’s enabling and power.
 We seek to be Spirit-filled, fervent witnesses for our Lord Jesus Christ here in Busan, Korea during these last days.

 Romans 1:16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.”

 Our family arrived in Busan, South Korea on September 29, 2017.
-After we complete rigorous language study, it is our plan to preach the Gospel in Korean, start an Independent Baptist Church through fervent witnessing, and train those men whom the Lord calls to start other biblical churches.
+As we continue language study, we are working to become effective communicators of the Gospel in Korean.
+We are currently preparing to begin the process of planting a new Independent Baptist Church in the center of our city with the long-term goal of training men whom the Lord calls to start other biblical churches.
 We desire to glorify the Lord by spending a lifetime communicating the glorious Gospel of our Savior Jesus Christ to the Korean people through the Lord’s enabling.